PrintersForAnts/Salad_Fork/docs/xy_motion.md

 1. Attach the B_Drive_Frame_Lower to the left rear corner of the frame using 2 M3x10 BHCS
 2. Attach the A_Drive_Frame_Lower to the right rear corner of the frame using 2 M3x10 BHCS
 ![](images/lower_motor_mounts_attached.png)
+3. Preload 6 M3 nuts onto the top and 4 M3 nuts onto the bottom of extrusion B.
-3. Center the extrusion B on the mounts and attach it with 2 M3x10 BHCS on each mount.
+4. Center the extrusion B on the mounts and attach it with 2 M3x10 BHCS on each mount.
 The extrusion B will not sit flush with the extrusion C on the frame, this is intentional
 ![](images/extrusion_b_added.png)

 # Prepare the B drive stepper